-A sign announces mass hours in front of St. Peter the Apostle Church in Boerne, Texas, Wednesday, June 25, 1997.
-The Supreme Court in 1997 struck down the 1993 Religious Freedom Restoration Act Ruling involving the Texas case between the city of Boerne and the local Catholic parish.
-The church invoked the 1993 law after the city thwarted its attempt to tear down part of a sanctuary and build an addition because the 70-year-old architectural imitation of a Spanish mission is located in Boerne's historicdistrict.
+Mayor Patrick Heath hold up a document outlining issues with St. Peter the Apostle Church at his office in Boerne, Texas, Wednesday, June 25, 1997.
+The Supreme Court today struck down the 1993 Religious Freedom Restoration Act Ruling involving the Texas case between the city of Boerne and the local Catholic parish.
+The church invoked the 1993 law after the city thwarted its attempt to tear down part of a sanctuary and build an addition because the 70-year-old architectural imitation of a Spanish mission is located in Boerne's historic district.
 (AP Photo/LM Otero, used with permission from the Associated Press)

 In City of Boerne v.
 Flores, 521 U.S. 507 (1997), the Supreme Court ruled that Congress did not have unlimited power to enact legislation to expand First Amendment free exercise rights through its enforcement powers in Section 5 of the Fourteenth Amendment, the amendment through which the First Amendment is applied to the states.

 San Antonio church denied permit to enlarge building